 What is GDPR?

-The GDPR will apply in all EU member states from 25 May 2018.
-This will affect how schools manage personal data and how this is protected and shared.
+The GDPR came into force from 25 May 2018.
+They affect how schools manage personal data and how this is protected and shared.

 The EU’s General Data Protection Regulation (GDPR) is the result of four years of work by the EU to bring data protection legislation into line with new previously unforeseen ways that data is now used.